Press kit: "Replicas: Notes on Material History", Museo ExTeresa, 2017-2018

-Mal's work combines heterogenous mediums such as sound, video, scultpure, photography and performance, using mainly the image and sound as tools of investigation in search of questioning systems of knowledge that are the foundations of lineal and authoritarian perceptions of History and the Political, making them visible and even unleashing intern contradictions within their power mechanisms.
+Mal's work combines heterogenous mediums such as sound, video, scultpure, photography and performance, using mainly the image and sound as tools of investigation in search of questioning systems of knowledge that are the foundations of lineal and authoritarian perceptions of History and Politics, making them visible and even unleashing intern contradictions within their power mechanisms. -Andrea Ancira, curator and researcher.

-Some recent projects are "Concrete Acoustics" (Meinblau, Berlin 2016 and LAA, Mexico city, 2016), a site specific installation that makes visible the dominant acoustic geometry of the space where it is exhibited, revealing bridges of communication and tension that are present beyond the visible borders of the architecture; and "Time Line: 500 years of Resonance" (Historic Center of Mexico city and Museo ExTeresa, 2015) a score and action for 60 musicians and 42 bells of 12 colonial belltowers of downtown Mexico city, that play a composition based on the chronology of the city through the dates of appearance and uses of the bells, and instrument of power and massive communication, during crucial historical moments.
+Some recent projects are "Concrete Acoustics" (Meinblau, Berlin 2016 and LAA, Mexico city, 2016), a site specific installation that makes visible the dominant acoustic geometry of the space where it is exhibited, revealing bridges of communication and tension that are present beyond the visible borders of the architecture; and "Time Line: 500 years of Resonance" (Historic Center of Mexico city and Museo ExTeresa, 2015) a score and action for 60 musicians and 42 bells of 12 colonial belltowers of downtown Mexico city, that play a composition based on the chronology of the city through the history of this instruments, as a way to hear through this objects of power.

 She has been in residencies as Skowhegan School of Painting and Sculpture, Maine (2016), Singuhr Projects Residency Program, Berlin (2016), BB15 Residency, Linz (2016), Casa Wabi, Oaxaca (2015), ArtHub Residency, Abu Dhabi (2015), Cité des Arts, Paris (2014), and Museograbado, Zacatecas (2011)